Researching the logo of competitors.

 What will the consumer think when he/she picks up the product and looks at the logo.
 What feelings will this provoke?
 Just like it is stated in the above paragraph; a logo needs to be meaningful as well as representative of consumers and the company itself.
 A logo of a dog on a Coca-Cola product could confuse a handful of people unless the brand and the logo can correlate.
 This concept should be common sense, however; it is easy to lose sight of what the brand entails when thinking about a logo design.

 If the logo provokes angry or negative feelings, it should not be used to represent the company.
 There may be a few exceptions when dealing with negative logos such as Halloween brands and intentionally harmful products.

 The font and text of a logo.

 Not every logo design needs text to be added to it.
-However, some companies tend to opt for this idea, emphasizing the name of their brand.
+However, some companies tend to opt for this idea, emphasizing the name of their branding design.
 There are many modern fonts, but the best font will always be the one that stands out the most, a font that not every company is utilizing.
 How do you know when the chosen font is the right font?
 That is solely up to the client and the rest of the enterprise.

 Take Coca-Cola for example; Their logo is primarily a cursive font.
 The name of the font is called the Spencerian Script, an old font created by Frank Mason Robinson in the late 1800’s.
 Imagine the Coca-Cola logo written with a different script.
 The logo would no longer be unique, nor would people be able to easily recognize it.
 The populace tends to have an easier time remembering visuals than they do letters and numbering.
 Coca-Cola executed their logo design wonderfully by using a unique lettering design.